mdsgoens/consensus-vote/docs/index.md

 Plurality voting is sometimes also called "First past the Post".

 ### Center Squeeze[![link](/link.png)](https://electology.org/center-squeeze-effect)

 It's terrible for centrists.

 A centrist candidate that would beat anyone else in the election in a head-to-head contest can be left by the wayside by two extremists with more polarized bases.
 This leads to worse leaders, beholden only to their hardline supporters, who have no incentive to compromise while in office -- other than the threat of the office flip-flopping back to an extremist from the other party in the next cycle, who will roll back all their policy.

 ### Spoiler Effect[![link](/link.png)](https://electology.org/spoiler-effect)

 It's terrible for third-parties.

-Candidates without a good chance of winning are better off not running at all under Plurality.
+Candidates without a good chance of winning better serve their constituents by not running at all under Plurality.
 Any voter who votes for a third-party is likely wasting their vote, and helping their less-preferred of the frontrunner candidates win; because of this, voters can't even demonstrate support for their most-preferred candidate and third-parties can't point to election results as a barometer of the support they *do* have.

 ### Lesser of Two Evils

 It's *also* terrible for the major parties.

 Primaries result in candidate who has high intra-party appeal, not necessarily broad appeal; they can choose candidates who will lose in the general election.
 Primaries are also expensive - they *double* the expense of running an election, the time spent campaigning, and the times the electorate has to vote, just for the purpose of reducing the amout of choice you have in the general election.

 Plurality makes voting a zero-sum game -- a vote not made for one candidate is just as good as a vote for another.
-This encourages negative campaigning, discourages multiple candidates from within a party contributing their ideas, and forces parties to enact rules that result in only one of their candidates being allowed to run.
+This encourages negative campaigning, discourages multiple candidates from within a party contributing their ideas, and forces parties to enact controls preventing multiple of their candidates from competing with one another.

 ## Many Solutions